rajatDeveloper/Student_Portal_Django/README.md

 # Student_Portal_Django
 Django project - student portal

-This is the poject of Rajat of CRSSIET jhajjar, haryana.
+This is the poject of randiof CRSSIET jhajjar, haryana.